 Around 1813 the Royal Central Institute of Gymnastics was founded by Per Henrik Ling.
 The institute offered massage, manipulation, and exercise.

-Soon after, other countries followed suit further contributing to the history of physical therapy.
+Soon after, other countries followed suit further contributing to the development of the physical therapy profession.
 Great Britain formed the Charted Society of Physiotherapy in 1894, and New Zealand began the School of Physiotherapy in 1913.

 The United States began a program at Reed College from which "reconstruction aides" graduated into the early field of physical therapy.